Travel, Tourism & Hospitality Spotlight

 The U.S. travel and tourism industry generated over $1.6 trillion in economic output in 2017, supporting 7.8 million U.S. jobs.
 Travel and tourism exports accounted for 11 percent of all U.S. exports and nearly a third (32 percent) of all U.S. services exports.
 That same year, U.S. travel and tourism output represented 2.8 percent of gross domestic product.
 Expenditures by international visitors in the United States passed $251 billion in 2017, yielding a $77 billion trade surplus for the year.
 According to Department of Commerce projections, the United States will welcome 95.5 million international visitors annually by 2023 (nearly twice the amount in 2000).
 The United States leads the world in international travel and tourism exports and ranks third in terms of total visitation.

-Accommodations: This subsector is the largest of the three (in terms of total output) and accounts for over 19 percent of total travel and tourism-related spending.
-In 2016 travelers spent more than $293 billion on traveler accommodations.
-This sector supports more than 3.4 million U.S. jobs.
+Accommodations: This subsector is the largest of the three (in terms of total output) and accounts for almost a fifth of total travel and tourism-related spending.
+In 2017 travelers spent more than $300 billion on traveler accommodations.
+This sector supports nearly 2.1 million U.S. jobs.

 Air Travel: This subsector is the second-largest and accounts for nearly 17 percent of total travel and tourism-related spending.
-In 2016, travelers spent nearly $265 billion on passenger air transportation services.
+In 2017, travelers spent more than $270 billion on passenger air transportation services.
 Air transportation services support nearly 900,000 U.S. jobs.

-Food Services: This subsector is the third largest and accounts for more than 15 percent of travel and tourism-related spending.
-Travelers spent $227 billion on food services in 2016, supporting almost 2 million U.S. jobs.
+Food Services: This subsector is the third largest and accounts for nearly 16 percent of travel and tourism-related spending.
+Travelers spent $254 billion on food services in 2017, supporting almost 2.1 million U.S. jobs.

 Federal Programs & Legislation